pmorie/node-documentation/README.writing_cartridges.md

 would need to be created by the nodejs `setup` script which is run while the gear is unlocked.

-The following list of directories are reserved:
+The following list of directories are reserved the the gear's home
+directory:

     .ssh
     .sandbox
     .tmp
-    app-root
-    git
+    .env
+    any directory or file not of the form `cartridge name`-`cartridge version`

+You may create any hidden file or directory (one that starts with a period) not in the reserved list in the gear's home directory while the cartridge is unlocked.

 ## Cartridge Scripts ##